ReactorKit/ReactorKit/README.md

 # The Reactive Architecture

-The Reactive Architecture is the modern and reactive architecture for RxSwift application.
+The Reactive Architecture is the modern and reactive architecture for Swift application.
 This repository introduces the basic concept of Reactive Architecture and describes how to build an application using Reactive Architecture.

 You may want to check [Examples](#examples) section first if you'd like to see the actual code.